ardilsercan/hassfend/gallery/src/pages/user-test/configuration-menu.markdown

 This test showed two different kinds of user groups: UI and YAML users.

 - Moving `Developer tools` to `Settings` is a good idea
-- YAML users want reload YAML and NDX Tech restart in `System`
+- YAML users want reload YAML and NDX IoT Platform restart in `System`
 - Move the restart and reload button to the `System` page from the overflow menu
 - Add suggestion to reload YAML when a user wants to restart
 - Add reload all YAML button